mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "It's been too long," she said with a longing tone.

 Kipnu knew what she was thinking too.
-"Last time was when we went to the North coast to live with the Hunnin for a week," he said.
-"I'll never forget how cold that was.
+"Last time was when we went to the bay to live with the Hunnin for a week," he said.
+"I'll never forget how bored and hot I was.
 Who's idea was that again?"
 He never missed a chance to remind me.

-I defended my choice, "Hey, we all had fun uh... catching fish."
+"You're so ungrateful," I defended my choice, "You know we all had fun... doing..."

-Melna and Kipnu smiled, knowing what I really meant.
+Melna and Kipnu both cracked a smirk as my voice trailed off, knowing what I really meant.

-"There was nothing else to do," Kipnu said.
+"There was nothing else to do but each other out there," Kipnu said.

+"The fish!"
+I said.
+"We caught a fish that one time!"

+"That was the fisherman," Melna reminded me.

-"Yea, but I'd still do it again."
+"Yea, but we were all there to cheer him on," I said.
+"Anyway, I would gladly do it all again."

 And I would.
 Because I was happy when they were around.
 It was the apart times, when the waves of loneliness washed upon the cracks of my heart.
-Those were the moments when I was keenly aware of how wholly incomplete I would always be.
+Those were the moments when I was keenly aware of how wholly inadequate I would always be.

 ---

-I entered the dressing room as Melna was putting on her fidelant attire so I could help her tie the knots of her complex robes.
-I spoke not with my tongues but with my the cold of my fingers.
+I entered the dressing room as Melna was setting out her fidelant attire so I could help her tie the knots of her complex robes.
+I spoke not with my voice but with my the cold of my fingers.

 She moved to the mirror and I followed her.
 The growing light of Ara had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
 I put my arm up to shield the light while she stood just barely in it.

 She proceeded to wrap her cape around her shoulders and I took up the tying of her waistbelt behind her.
 The mauve color of Heiko shined proudly in the daylight.
-I remembered dying them in pohua, taking every care to ensure that the dye was consistent and fast to the cloth, but still I saw all of its imperfections whenever I looked at it.
+I remembered dying them in pohua, taking every care to ensure that the color was consistent and fast to the cloth, but still I saw all of its imperfections whenever I looked at it.
 Melna didn't seem to mind.

 "This morning, you mentioned the cold air," I spoke hesitantly.